manasweenadgouda22/SmartNetwork-Firewall/smart-network-firewall-autoblocker/README.md

-# Smart Network Firewall Auto-Blocker (Option A — Mocked pfSense)
+# Smart Network Firewall Auto-Blocker

 **Goal:** Detect suspicious cross-subnet activity and *simulate* auto-blocking by maintaining a local blocklist.
 Visualize everything with a real-time dashboard.

-> This is the "Option A (small/basic)" version — it uses sample logs (no real pfSense needed).
-You can later upgrade to a real firewall API connector.

----

 ## Features
 - Parses sample firewall and connection logs